fagia/gitlab-playground/README.md

 #### Create a GitLab project

-Go to the 'tech-lunch' group, click on the "New project" button.
-Enter 'hello-world' as project name and click 'Create project' button.
+Go to the `tech-lunch` group, click on the "New project" button.
+Enter `hello-world` as project name and click `Create project` button.

 #### Add CI/CD to the first project

-Go to 'hello-world' project and click 'New file' button in order to create the *.gitlab-ci.yml* file which will define the specific CI/CD stages that will be executed for this project.
+Go to `hello-world` project and click `New file` button in order to create the `.gitlab-ci.yml` file which will define the specific CI/CD stages that will be executed for this project.

-Paste the following as the *.gitlab-ci.yml* file content:
+Paste the following as the `.gitlab-ci.yml` file content:

     stages:
         - hello